 Solar PV panels work best on a large, south-facing roof (for India).
 Looking up your roof, and thereby your property, on Google Maps is an easy method to see if it’s suitable for solar.

-If you can’t get your panels to face true south, south east and south west facing panels will suffice, and utilizing a structure will aid in getting the ideal orientation.
+If you can’t get your panels to face truly south, southeast and southwest facing panels will suffice, and utilizing a structure will aid in getting the ideal orientation.
 If a southern exposure on your roof isn’t possible, east and west exposures are still viable options, depending on shadow analysis.
 If your roof orientation isn’t ideal, you can still put your panels on the ground or on another structure, such as a shed or garage.

 2. How much shade does your roof get?